-My research uncovered that using everyday household cleaners, air fresheners and bug repellents can result in a multitude of health problems, some that you may be blaming on ‘pet, dust or seasonal’ allergies.
+My research uncovered that using everyday household cleaners, air fresheners and bug repellents, hand santizers etc. can result in a multitude of health problems, some that you may be blaming on ‘allergies’.

-The first thing I found astonishing is that cleaning product companies do NOT have to list their ingredients on the label, they just give their website.
-Visiting their website, I found it nebulous, vague and unclear.
+The first thing I found astonishing is that cleaning product companies do NOT have to list their ingredients on the label, they just provide a website.
+However visiting their website was nebulous, vague and unclear.
 Searching for the ingredients list was like searching for a needle in a hay stack.
 Eventually I found the ingredients, NOT on their website, but by googling Safety Data Sheets for the product.

-I warn you, this may take you 20-mins to read, but I am going so far as to say it’s ESSENTIAL reading, your health depends on it.
+Now you may want to stop here… grab a cuppa…. as this may take you 20-mins, or so, to read.
+But I am going so far as to say it’s ESSENTIAL reading, your health depends on it.
 And I’m not being dramatic just for effect!
 Which I’ve been known to do 😉

 Here is what I uncovered: the COMMON INGREDIENTS found in your everyday cleaning products…